Eric Fisher (American football)

-Eric William Fisher (born January 5, 1991) is an American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
-He played college football at Central Michigan University, and was selected first overall by the Kansas City Chiefs in the 2013 NFL Draft.
+Eric William Fisher (born January 5, 1991) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Central Michigan Chippewas, and was selected first overall by the Kansas City Chiefs in the 2013 NFL draft.
 He played for the Chiefs for eight seasons from 2013 to 2020, making two Pro Bowls and winning Super Bowl LIV over the San Francisco 49ers.
+He spent his last two seasons with the Indianapolis Colts and Miami Dolphins.

-Early years
+Early life

-Fisher and his sister were raised in Rochester, Michigan by his mother.
+Fisher and his sister were raised in Rochester, Michigan, by his mother.
 During that time, she also overcame thyroid cancer while raising them on her own.
 He attended Stoney Creek High School, where he was an All-State honorable mention lineman for the football team.
 Regarded as a two-star recruit by Rivals.com, he was not ranked among the best offensive tackle prospects in his class.
 According to Fisher, this was due to him being undersized for an offensive tackle, weighing only 225 pounds as a high school senior.